atran288/Trendora/README.md

 # Trendora
-Trendora is a modern e-commerce website showcasing sustainable and eco-fridnly clothing and accessories for young adults.
-It features dynamic product listings, user rating, a shopping cart with localStorage, and a responsive design built with Bootstrap and a custom stylesheet.
+Trendora is an modern e-commerce website dedeicated to offering stylish, sustainable, and eco-conscious products for young adults.
+It emphasizes fashion-forward choices that align with a mindful, environmentally-friendly lifestyle.